shidong-wang/ActFloor-GAN/README.md

 ### Dataset

-* (Optional) Download the RPLAN dataset from [here](http://staff.ustc.edu.cn/~fuxm/projects/DeepLayout/index.html) and place it in folder `\Dataset\dataset_rplan`.
-Then, run `1.genActivityMap.py` to generate the dataset with human-activity maps in folder `\Dataset\dataset_4c`.
+* (Optional) Download the RPLAN dataset from [here](http://staff.ustc.edu.cn/~fuxm/projects/DeepLayout/index.html) and place it in the folder `\Dataset\dataset_rplan`.
+Then, run `1.genActivityMap.py` to generate the dataset with human-activity maps in the folder `\Dataset\dataset_4c`.
 Each data in the dataset is a four-channel raster image, sequentially consisting of a boundary mask, category mask, human-activity map, and inside mask.
 The boundary mask, category mask, and inside mask are sourced from the RPLAN dataset.
 * The dataset used in this paper can also be downloaded from [here](https://drive.google.com/file/d/1tCtRZ92RFmX3YR-Y1Wky71QIOmIC7jz0/view?usp=sharing).
 After downloading, place the dataset in the folder `\Dataset\dataset_4c`.
 * (Optional) Run `2.dataset_split.py` to randomly split the dataset.